• E-Commerce

 If you're a Link Building Monster, then you'll want to find other tools.

-Serpstat Site Audit
+Serpstat's Site Audit

 I put in thewirecutter.com.
 You're given a variety of settings, but I left all of mine at the defaults.
-The scan itself took about 20 minutes.
-And I can tell you from the result: no stone was left unturned.

 You can see from the scroll bar on the right side of my screenshot that there is a lot of content on this page.
 I won't flood your screen with pictures of a Serpstat site audit, but I'll describe most of what's happening on this page.

-Serpstat gives a Serpstat Domain Optimization (SDO) score.
-The SDO score is a metric giving an estimate of your site's health.
-It compiles all errors, pages that aren't indexed, severe problems, etc. and plugs all of it into one score.
-The score goes from 1 to 100 and the 90 that we see for TheWireCutter is pretty good.
+It compiles all errors, pages that aren't indexed, severe problems, etc., into one score.
+The domain analysis score ranges from 1 to 100, and the 90 that we see for TheWireCutter is pretty good.Â

-Further on down the page, you get measures of meta tags, headings, content, multimedia, and more.
+Further down the site audit report page, you get measures of meta tags, headings, content, multimedia, and more.Â

 Also helpful in the Site Audit is the “loading speed” tool.
 It gives you a breakdown of everything that could affect your site's loading speed and a list of current issues.